Like this?

 If you need someone who can direct all your content and copy, and build consistency across every channel, a Fractional Content Lead is usually the right move.

-If you want to see what content looks like when it’s structured well from the start, this explains it clearly: what AI search actually sees.
+If you want to see what content looks like when it's structured well from the start, what AI search actually sees explains it clearly.

 When you might need both